Elizabeth Mansfield

 Selected interesting papers

 Extensions of Noether's Second Theorem: from continuous to discrete systems with Peter Hydon.
-To appear in Proceedings of the Royal Society.
+In the Proceedings of the Royal Society.

 On Moving Frames and Noether's Theorem with Tania Goncalves.
-To appear in Studies in Applied Mathematics.
+In Studies in Applied Mathematics.

 Discrete variational calculus for B-spline Approximated Curves with Jun Zhao.